MITLibraries/dome-mit-custom/README.md

 design system.
 Where possible, we should copy the stylesheets from that system without alteration, and then store customizations in the basic `_style.scss` file.

+## Local development

+This is a rough approximation of what runs in production.
+Always check on the dev1/staging server before promoting to production.
+We intend this to only be used for testing theme changes, and larger work might benefit from a separate development process.

+At the start of your dev session:

+- `docker-compose up`
+- `make sync`

+Any time you make changes you want to see:

+- `make sync`

+If you broke things really bad and need to reset:

+- delete your docker volumes and dspace container

+## Future enhancements

+- document how to load test data